ioanc/k8s-network-troubleshooting/go/readme.md

       ./tcpclient-no-keepalive 192.168.1.5:12345

 The tcpserver-no-keepalive application needs 3 parameters
-- IPv4 address to bind to on the Linux system
+- IPv4 address to bind to ; can be used also 0.0.0.0
 - TCP port listenening on
 - timout in seconds, after it will send the actual data requested by the client